 For example, if you choose to place a buy order and the value rises, your profit will be based on the full value of the trade regardless of the margin that was traded on.
 If the instrument loses value after the buy order, you will be responsible for the full loss regardless of the margin that was traded on.

 An Exchange Traded Fund (ETF) is a fund that may follow a full market index.
-For example, there is the SPDRUSA500, which follows the S&P, and the TQQQ which follows the NASDAQ 100.
+For example, there is the SPDRUSA500, which follows the S&P, the iShares Russell 2000, which tracks the index of American small-cap stocks, the TQQQ which follows the NASDAQ 100, and the SPDR Dow Jones Industrial Average.
 They are often passively managed, which means that while there is a designated fund manager, the manager only has access to a specific percentage (such as 5%) of the overall fund to invest on their own.
 The rest follows a whole-market index.

 ETFs are often purchased and traded in a similar manner to stocks, so unlike mutual funds that are only traded at the end of each trading day, an ETF can be purchased throughout the day.
 Traders should be aware that unlike stocks, there is often a transaction fee and expense ratio attached to an ETF which affects its desirability to those who are looking to make short-term transactions.